Mobx01/Mobx01/README.md

 **Finalist — Pathway × IIT Ropar GenAI Hackathon**
 Built a retrieval-augmented generation system to optimize warehouse queries and operational workflows using GenAI.

+### Hybrid AI Learning Path Generator
+Full-Stack Web Application — Personal Project
+* Designed and developed a web application that automatically generates interactive, multi-branched learning roadmaps for any topic[cite: 1].
+* Built the frontend using Next.js and React Flow for dynamic graph visualization.
+* Integrated the Gemini API for AI-driven topic expansion.
+* Implemented a robust backend using FastAPI, Redis caching, and PostgreSQL to ensure API cost-efficiency and persistent progress tracking.

 ### Energy Monitoring & Optimization Platform
 Designed a platform for real-time energy monitoring, forecasting, and optimization, including dashboards and alerting mechanisms.